Aliases for FIP1L1 Gene

 GeneCards Summary for FIP1L1 Gene

 FIP1L1 (Factor Interacting With PAPOLA And CPSF1) is a Protein Coding gene.
 Diseases associated with FIP1L1 include Chronic Eosinophilic Leukemia and Primary Hypereosinophilic Syndrome.
-Among its related pathways are mRNA Splicing - Major Pathway and Gene Expression.
+Among its related pathways are Transport of the SLBP independent Mature mRNA and Processing of Capped Intronless Pre-mRNA.
 GO annotations related to this gene include poly(A) RNA binding and protein kinase activity.
+An important paralog of this gene is ENSG00000282278.

 UniProtKB/Swiss-Prot for FIP1L1 Gene